mrkishi/veonim/docs/readme.md

 When switching between instances the "background" instances are still running, but they are not wired up the user interface.

-This feature is like going to a multiplex movie theater, where there are multiple cinema theaters under a single roof.
+This feature is like going to a multiplex movie theater, where there are multiple cinema theaters under a single roof - but you can only be in one theater at a time.
 It is the same idea as tmux sessions, i3 workspaces, mac os spaces, etc.

 - `vim-create` - create a new vim instance with the given name
 - `vim-rename` - rename the current vim instance